I'm A Money Diaries Comment Leader & This Is What I Really Think Of Diarists

 “I definitely pack my lunch every day now, because I would see someone get Sweetgreen every day and I would only buy lunch once or twice a week.
 I never realized how much it adds up, but it absolutely does!”

 Thanks to all the commenters that contributed to this story — feel free to keep chatting in the comments below.
-Just remember, start a conversation, not a fire *winky face*.
+Just remember, start a discussion, not a fire *winky face*.

 Advertisement